vovavili/dota_rosh_timer/README.rst

 #.
 Install required dependencies by double-clicking on the *setup.py* file.
 #.
 Set up a macros to run *"rosh_death_timer.pyw"* script using a hotkey of your choice.
 I either recommend using your specialized mouse and keyboard software or AutoHotKey_.
 #.
 Additionally, specify other macros to run the same script with ``glyph``, ``buyback``, ``item`` or ``ability`` arguments.
 #.
-The first run will take significantly longer.
+The first run will take significantly longer, as you will have to download required data for OCR.

 Contributing
 -------